Purpose

 Inclusion Criteria

-• Aged 18-40 (inclusive) - Is enrolled in an early psychosis coordinated specialty care clinic, or is receiving services by a mental health care professional. - In in good general phsycial health (e.g., not acutely ill or experiencing a sever/chronic illness that would impede their ability to complete study activities) - Fluent in spoken and written English - Estimated IQ at or above 70, as estimated by the Test My Brain matrices task - Participants will show overall clinical stability as determined by interview measures.
-Generally, participants who have not been hospilatlized within the last 30 days and do not have active suicidal ideation will be considered stable. - Has access to a smart phone or other mobile device to use the PRIME App - Has access to a computer or tablet to complete cognitive training exercises and study assessments
+• Aged 15-40 (inclusive) - Is enrolled in an early psychosis coordinated specialty care clinic, or is receiving services by a mental health care professional. - Symptoms of psychosis started within the last 5 years - Is in good general physical health (e.g., not acutely ill or experiencing a sever/chronic illness that would impede their ability to complete study activities) - Fluent in spoken and written English - Estimated IQ at or above 70, as estimated by the Test My Brain matrices task - Participants will show overall clinical stability as determined by interview measures.
+Generally, participants who have not been hospitalized within the last 30 days, who have not had significant changes to medications, and do not have active suicidal ideation will be considered stable. - Has access to a smart phone or other mobile device to use the PRIME App - Has access to a computer or tablet to complete cognitive training exercises and study assessments

 Exclusion Criteria